Configure user deprovisioning

 • Activate the Template tab.

-• Enter OU=Deprovisioned,%adm-DomainDN% in the Template field.
+• Enter OU=Deprovisioned users,%adm-DomainDN% in the Template field.

 To move the user to an organizational unit located directly under the user's OU, use value reference %adm-ParentDN%.